 Development of control and incorporated products

 The amount of ingredients purchased is presented in Table.
 For the development of value- added product Khakhra was prepared from multigrain flour (finger and barnyard millet flour, sprouted grain grains powder, beetroot& carrot and moringa powder) with jaggary and ghee used in present study.
 Ingredients were using in different proportion as Corporation of Khakhra in T1(30:03:02:01,01,01), T2(30:06:04:02,01,01), T3(30:09:06:03,01,01), T4 (30:12:08:04,01,01) respectively.
-A control product khakhra prepared from wheat flour oil and sugar as coded with T0,For comparison of value-added product Khakhra.
+A control product khakhra prepared from wheat flour oil and sugar as coded with T0, for comparison of value-added product Khakhra.

 Preparation of khakhra recipe